High Ability

 Elementary Level – East Washington Academy

-Grade skipping will be considered on an individual basis by a child study team if requested by a parent, recommended by the classroom teacher, AND if the student’s achievement data is more than two grade levels above his current grade level in both math and language arts.
+Grade skipping may be considered if requested by a parent, recommended by the classroom teacher, and supported by achievement data showing the student performs more than two grade levels above the current grade in both mathematics and language arts.
+The child study team makes the final determination.

 Middle School Level